A well planned and constructed path can be both very practical and decorative, so give due consideration

 As a general rule, gravel will need an overall depth of around 100mm whereas block paving and paving

-slabs will need a base of up to 150mm, plus the depth of the paving your using.
+slabs will need a base of up to 150mm, plus the depth of the paving you are using.

 Starting at each end of the path, drive in treated pegs at 1.2m intervals and fix them to the treated timber edging boards with external grade screws.
 Check the level of the edging as you go.